mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 * If you're on Windows and need a console emulator to work with Anaconda, I'd highly recommend [Cmder](https://cmder.net/).

 Once you have Anaconda installed, you'll need the following packages:
-* [Pytorch](https://pytorch.org/) - Scroll down and customize based on your system.
+* [PyTorch](https://pytorch.org/) - Scroll down and customize based on your system.
 Choose *Conda* as you are using Anaconda, and if you don't know what CUDA is, choose *None*.
-Run what you're given in your console (Cmder if you chose to use it) to download Pytorch.
+Run what you're given in your console (Cmder if you chose to use it) to download PyTorch.
 * [Matplotlib](https://anaconda.org/conda-forge/matplotlib)- Follow the link and run one of the commands in console.
 * Numpy- You shouldn't actually need to install this as it should come with Anaconda.